 The palest amethyst bluebonnet forever fields

-Flawless teal drop streams
+Flawless tear drop streams

 Diamond shaped love